 Does she get lonely?

-She nods her head.
+She nods.
 "Of course."
-After a long moment, she adds, "Everybody does.
+A long moment passes.
+She adds, "Everybody does.
 But then, at the same time, it sucks never having time alone.
 My only time alone time is when I'm reading or sleeping."

 She needs caretakers.
 She needs her mother Katharine.
-In the first four years after the crash, until she received a personal injury settlement, all Schram had was her mother to care for her—the feeding, the bathing, the dressing, the driving, everything.
+In the first four years after the crash, until she received a personal injury settlement, it was Schram’s mother who cared for her—the feeding, the bathing, the dressing, the driving, everything.
 Her father wasn't around much after the accident, and he has since remarried.
 Her one sibling, a sister who now lives out-of-state, was traumatized.
 "She went through years of depression and survivor's guilt," Schram says.
-(Schram has three much younger step-siblings on her dad's side living in the Czech Republic).
+(Schram three much-younger step-siblings on her dad's side live in the Czech Republic).

-It wasn't easy getting there, but Schram enrolled at the University of Arizona, and graduated with a B.A. in philosophy.
-Then she earned her law degree in 2007.
-She'd have a caretaker accompany her to classes, or occasionally classmates would sit with her and turn book pages for her.
-The writing part wasn't easy either, as voice-activation software is problematic.
-But she took a full school load, “same as everyone else.”
+It wasn't easy getting there.
+Schram enrolled at the University of Arizona, graduating with a B.A. in philosophy.
+She earned her law degree in 2007.
+She'd have a caretaker in class with her, or occasionally classmates would turn book pages for her.
+The writing part wasn't easy either, as voice-activation software was, and is, problematic.
+She took a full school load, “same as everyone else.”